 - Da Enzo

 Monti District – is the newest hip neighborhood with cobbled lanes and local designers (jewelry, clothes, home goods), great shops and wine / cocktail bars.
 Strolled for hours, buying unique jewelry, clothes, and drinking cocktails.
 A great afternoon.
 For the best artisanal gelato in the city, go to Fatamorgana.

 Goditi Roma tanto quanto noi!

-Some Additional Recommendations from Departures – Rome’s Stylish Spots
+Additional Recommendations from Departures, Rome’s Stylish Spots, and NYT 36 Hours

 - Galleria Lorcan O’Neil – represents artists like Francesco Clemente and Tracy Emin

 - Gavin Brown’s Enterprise – the NY based dealer’s contemporary gallery housed in an eight-century church